Hugh1996/caesars-challenge-pp2/README.md

 - As a returning visitor, I want the quiz to contain new and different questions each time I return, ensuring the experience remains fresh and challenging.

-  - The user is asked a total of six questions which are generated at random from a pool of twelve questions.
+  - The user is asked a total of five questions which are generated at random from a pool of twelve questions.
 This ensure the returning user will not have the exact same experience each time it is played.

 - As a returning visitor, I want to be able to start the quiz without having to view an introduction, as I am already familiar with how the quiz works.